 - Power meter required for V02 max function

-Garmin’s Edge 530 is a solid value if you’re looking for a performance GPS cycling computer.
-Highlights include a 2.6-inch color display along with the ability to add maps with popularity routing to check out fun new rides.
+The Garmin Edge 530 is a solid value if you’re looking for a performance-oriented GPS cycling computer.
+Highlights include a 2.6-inch color display that doesn’t take up too much handlebar space, along with the ability to add maps with popularity routing to check out fun new rides.

 If you stray off course during your ride, the cycling GPS will recalculate and get you back on track.
 You can also easily find your way back to the starting point with guidance.